01 Getting Started

 2. Select the first drop-down input element and click the Gear icon to open the Settings screen.

-3. Select the Dynamic Values radio button and click the Sync form Salesforce button.
+3. Select the Dynamic Values radio button and click the Sync from Salesforce.

 4. Use the drop-down lists and select the object and field.